gilarb8/todolist/README.md

 ## License

-Proyek ini dilisensikan di bawah Mozilla Public License 2.0 - lihat berkas [LICENSE](LICENSE) untuk detailnya.
+This project is licensed under the Mozilla Public License 2.0 - see file [LICENSE](LICENSE) for details.

 ---